PHY 500 PHYSICS EDUCATION RESEARCH SEMINAR

 Prerequisite: PHY 520 or equivalent.
 Hands-on activities and advanced experiments chosen from the areas of optics, modern physics, nuclear physics, and solid state physics with the goals of learning modern laboratory techniques, data analysis, and lab report writing.

-PHY 522 PHYSICS OF ENERGY SOURCES FOR TEACHERS
+PHY 522 ENERGY: SUSTAINABILITY AND RENEWABILITY FOR TEACHERS

 Prerequisites: PHY 107 and PHY 108.
 Different energy sources, their global supply, and physical laws governing their present use in the world.
 Topical energy sources and physical laws for the hydrogen fuel cell, solar cell and wind turbine; using them in applications and devices.